-- Rinse the salmon under cold water and pat dry with paper towel.
-Slice the salmon diagonally if it’s not pre-cut.
+- Rinse the salmon under cold water and pat dry with a paper towel.
+Slice the salmon diagonally if it’s not pre-sliced.

 - Pour and spread the sake on the salmon.

-- After 10 minutes, pat dry the salmon with paper towel.
+- After 10 minutes, pat dry the salmon with a paper towel.

-- Line the bottom of an air-tight container with paper towel.
-This will absorb extra moisture/water coming out from the salmon.
+- Line the bottom of an air-tight container (with lid) with a paper towel.
+This will absorb excess moisture from the fish.

-- Put the salmon and lay another sheet of paper towel on top.
+- Place the fillets in the container in a single layer and lay a sheet of paper towel on top of the fillets.

-- Gently pat dry the salmon to get rid of any moisture.
-It’s now ready to cook.
+- Gently pat dry the fillets with a paper towel to get rid of any excess moisture.

-- Place the salmon on foil-lined baking sheet (I usually don’t spray oil on foil as its a fatty fish and produce enough oil during the baking process).
-Make sure the skin side is up so it’ll become nice and crispy.
-Bake at 400F for 20-25 minutes (depends on the thickness of your salmon).
-Ready to serve with a wedge of lemon.
+- Place the fillets on parchment-lined baking sheet.
+Make sure the skin side is up so the skin will become nice and crispy after baking.
+Bake at 400F (200C) for 20-25 minutes, or until the flesh is firm.
+Serve with a wedge of lemon.

-- If you don’t cook right away, then after patting dry with paper towel (Step 10), pack the individual salmon nicely with plastic wrap and put it in Ziploc bag to freeze.
+- If you don’t plan on cooking the salmon right away, after drying the fillets with a paper towel, wrap the individual pieces with plastic wrap and place them in a freezer bag to freeze.
 You can store the salmon in freezer for up to 1 month.
 Remember to defrost before cooking.